-How Cowboy used an unusual PR strategy to announce 2 fundraising rounds in 6 months
+How Cowboy used an unusual PR strategy to announce 2 funding rounds in 6 months

-That is two rounds of funding almost exactly 6 months apart... they were literally off by one day!
+That is two rounds of funding almost exactly six months apart.
+Talk about impressive.

 With that much news in just one year, it isn’t difficult to see why Cowboy hired a PR agency to help them out.
-And this is where things get a bit unorthodox: they actually hired 2 agencies and 1 PR freelancer to build their own powerhouse PR team tailored to their specific needs.
+And this is where things get a bit unorthodox: they actually hired two agencies and one PR freelancer to build their own powerhouse PR team tailored to their specific needs.

 Enter: Manon Acke.

-She is one of these PRs responsible for making sure Cowboy gets talked about.
+Manon is one of the PRs responsible for making sure Cowboy gets talked about.
 After hearing about their exciting year of growth we were curious to know about their PR strategy and how they used Prezly in the process.
 So we spoke with Manon about their unusual approach to PR.

 What is your role?